openSUSE/GeekoBits/README.md

 [LDraw gallery](https://www.ldraw.org/).

 Currently based on a custom model SUSE Linux s.r.o. purchased from Mr. Menzl / kostkyvplzni.

 The original color on the picture is “Lime” .
-I did use “Bright Green” in LeoCAD
+I did use “Bright Green” in LeoCAD.

 See the project at [printables.com](https://www.printables.com/model/1098992-opensuse-chameleon-geeko-from-ldraw-blocks)